-Management's Discussion and Analysis serves as an introduction and overview of the MCERA Basic Financial Statements.
+The MD&A serves as an introduction and overview of MCERA's Basic Financial Statements.
 The Basic Financial Statements and required disclosures are prepared in accordance with accounting principles and reporting guidelines as set forth by the Governmental Accounting Standards Board (GASB).
 MCERA's Basic Financial Statements are comprised of the following: